admin-ch/CovidCertificate-Apidoc/README.md

 ### Address data

 Optional data for paper-based delivery of the certificate.
-If this data is passed a printout of the certificate will be sent to the specified address.
-The first line of the address is derived from the personal data, therefor the attributes givenName and familyName are concatenated to build this line.
+If this data is passed, a printout of the certificate will be sent to the specified address.
+The first line of the address is derived from the personal data.
+Therefore, the attributes givenName and familyName are concatenated to build this line.

 - **streetAndNr**: street and house number of the recipient.
   - Format: string.